NBA Rumors: DeMar DeRozan Furious With Toronto Raptors After Trade, Friend Says He Was ‘Stabbed In The Back’

 — Lou Williams (@TeamLou23) July 18, 2018

 But others have noted that the trade makes sense from a basketball perspective.
 The Toronto Raptors were able to snag the No. 1 seed in the Eastern Conference behind DeRozan but were unable to make it past the Cleveland Cavaliers, being swept in the second round of the playoffs.
-DeRozan struggled in the series, especially in Game 3 where he scored only 8 points on 3-for-12 shooting.
-The Cavaliers won the game by 2 points and went on to sweep the series in a Game 4 blowout.
+DeRozan struggled in the series, especially in Game 3 where he scored only eight points on 3-for-12 shooting.
+The Cavaliers won the game by two points and went on to sweep the series in a Game 4 blowout.

 Kawhi Leonard will allow the Raptors to stay in the mix in an increasingly competitive Eastern Conference.
 With the departure of LeBron James for the Los Angeles Lakers, the conference is suddenly wide open and the move to land Leonard will allow the Toronto Raptors to keep pace with the Boston Celtics and Philadelphia 76ers, two teams on the rise.